-She uses the basement for day care an average of 12 hours a day, 5 days a week, for 50 weeks a year.
-During the other 12 hours a day, the family can use the basement.
-She figures the percentage of time the basement is available for use as follows.
+She used the basement for daycare an average of 12 hours a day, 5 days a week, for 50 weeks a year.
+During the other 12 hours a day, the family could use the basement.
+She figures the percentage of time the basement was available for use as follows.